janosh/svelte-multiselect/src/routes/(demos)/keep-selected/+page.md

 </script>

 {#each [
-    ['false', 'Default behavior, selected options disappear from dropdown'], [
+    [false, 'Default behavior, selected options disappear from dropdown'], [
       'plain',
-      'Selected options stay visible with subtle background and border to indicate selected options in dropdown', ],
+      'Selected options stay visible with left border and background color to differentiate them', ],
-    ['checkboxes', ' Selected options stay visible and each is prefixed by a checkbox'], ] as
+    ['checkboxes', 'Selected options stay visible and each is prefixed by a checkbox'], ] as
   [mode, label]
   (mode)